ValdemarGr/gql/website/docs/schema/resolvers.md

 // emitting for user token-john_doe-0
 // Connected to VPN for token-john_doe-1!
 // emitting for user token-john_doe-0
-// emitting for user token-john_doe-0
 // emitting for user token-john_doe-1
-// Disconnecting from VPN after 1168ms for token-john_doe-0 ...
+// Disconnecting from VPN after 1159ms for token-john_doe-0 ...
 // a new token was issued: token-john_doe-2
 // Connecting to VPN for token-john_doe-2 ...
 // emitting for user token-john_doe-1
 // Connection for token-john_doe-2 cancelled while connecting!
-// Disconnecting from VPN after 617ms for token-john_doe-1 ...
+// Disconnecting from VPN after 608ms for token-john_doe-1 ...
 // res9: List[io.circe.JsonObject] = List(
 //   object[data -> {
 //   "vpn" : {